i4han/rtd-sample/README.md

 1. On Github, submit a Pull Request (PR) from the `[branch_name]` branch of your forked repo to the `Master` branch of the original repo.
 1. Ask a teammate to review and merge your PR.

 This is a test.
-Don't panic,if it were actually important, it would say something.
+Don't panic, if it were actually important, it would say something.